hoir/ansible-role-osx-r/README.md

 osx-r
 =====

 Installer for R and Rstudio on OS X.  Additionally installs `libssh2` and reinstalls `git2` with SSH enabled.
+Additionally installs Xquartz to provide an X11 window system.

+My require a restart after running to be fully functional.

 Requirements
 ------------